mdb1/SwiftyPick/Documentation/SwiftLint.md

   echo "warning: SwiftLint not installed, download from https://github.com/realm/SwiftLint" fi
 ```
-3. Build the project and fix the warnings
+3. Build the project and fix the warnings.

 ## Custom configuration
 Additionally, you can opt_in or opt_out to other `SwiftLint` rules.
 The full list of rules is available [here](https://realm.github.io/SwiftLint/rule-directory.html).